flutter/website/src/docs/cookbook/navigation/navigate-with-arguments.md

 ## 3. Register the widget in the `routes` table

-Next, add an entry to the `routes` provided to the `MaterialApp` Widget.
+Next, add an entry to the `routes` provided to the `MaterialApp` widget.
 The `routes` define which widget should be created based on the name of the route.

 <!-- skip -->